Sri Lanka stretch lead as England search for a breakthrough without Mark Wood

 Editor

-England were missing the injured Mark Wood as Sri Lanka fought hard to keep the first Test alive on day four at Emirates Old Trafford.
+England were missing the injured Mark Wood as Kamindu Mendis’ century led Sri Lanka’s fightback to keep on day four at Emirates Old Trafford.

-Without his pace and penetration they failed to take a wicket in 80 minutes as the composed Kamindu Mendis and Dinesh Chandimal put on 71 runs without loss.
+Without his pace and penetration they failed to take a wicket in the morning session as the composed Mendis and Dinesh Chandimal put on 87 chanceless runs.

-When rain arrived to force the teams off before lunch, the tourists had moved 153 ahead on 275 for six.
+The tourists reached 291 for six at lunch, an increasingly handy lead of 169, with the composed Kamindu bringing up his third Test ton in six innings shortly after a rain delay.
+Gus Atkinson may have been feeling particularly sheepish, having dropped the centurion on 39 earlier in the innings.

 England arrived with high hopes of bundling their opponents out early after breaking Angelo Mathews’ resistance late on day three but instead found themselves put on the back foot with eight boundaries in the first hour.